 - Paper towels for multi-use.

 - Ziplock bags to store food.

-On the internet, you can find useful resources about caravan and camping accessories for getting started with your camping adventure in Australia.
+You can find useful resources about caravan and camping accessories for getting started with your camping adventure in Australia on the internet.

 Related post: Australia Travel Tips